daos-stack/daos/design/incr_reint_design.md

-- **Replacing full reintegration.** The full-reintegration mode remains available and remains the fallback whenever incremental reintegration cannot be applied: pools created before the required durable-format version, targets whose local data is missing or unusable, and objects whose punch evidence has been discarded by aggregation.
+- **Replacing full reintegration.** The full-reintegration mode remains available and remains the fallback whenever incremental reintegration cannot be applied: pools created before the required durable-format version, targets whose local data is missing or unusable, objects whose punch evidence has been discarded by aggregation, and targets whose stored stable epoch lies below a container-level punch watermark.
 Incremental reintegration is an optimization for the common transient-failure case, not a guarantee for every object.
 - **Zero data movement.** Every update above the global stable epoch is migrated, and the data between a target's own local stable epoch and the global stable epoch is treated as potentially divergent and pulled again.
 Minimizing that window is not an objective of this